 Below, we list eight simple habits to adopt for a better physique.
 Try adding these simple habits into your daily schedule to watch your muscles grow and feel healthier than ever.

-8 simple habits to adopt for a better physique
+8 simple habits to adopt for a better physique in 2021

 1. Make sleep a priority

 If you want to commit to a leaner, healthier body, sleep needs to be one of your top priorities.
 Sleep is often overlooked as an important component of getting ripped.
 But even the best training routine, nutrition and supplement program won’t compensate for inadequate rest.
 When you sleep, growth hormone is released and protein synthesis occurs – vital for muscle repair and growth.
 This is the kind of recovery you need so you can hit up the gym and train again and again.

 In one study on over 35,000 men, shorter sleep cycles were associated with higher odds of obesity and increased BMI levels in men.